-Potential Risk: As per Section 32 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Society shall disclose any category-wise deviation in the utilization of proceeds on a quarterly basis.
-This disclosure adds an additional layer of transparency and accountability, ensuring that any variations in fund utilization are promptly reported to the stock exchange and the investing public.
+This disclosure adds an additional layer of transparency and accountability, ensuring that any variations in fund utilization are promptly reported to the stock exchange and the investors.

-Mitigation Plan: To mitigate the risk of non-compliance due to variations in Net Proceeds utilization, the Society will establish clear and robust internal controls and reporting mechanisms to ensure that deviations are properly documented, approved, and in line with regulatory requirements.
+Mitigation Plan: To mitigate the risk of non-compliance due to variations in Net Proceeds utilization, the Society will establish clear and robust internal controls and reporting mechanisms to ensure that deviations are properly documented, approved, and in line with regulatory requirements."